Welcome to episode 91 of the Audio PANCE and PANRE Physician Assistant/Associate Board Review Podcast.

 To make it go away.
 I could stand or Valsalva.
 These are my low-volume maneuvers.
 Does inspiration or expiration make it louder?
 This is on the left, so expiration makes it louder.

 So I'm sitting on your aorta valve, and what's the problem?
 You can come and go as you please.
 So, what will happen when we perform handgrip with aortic regurgitation is that blood flow is going to go against your valve, and it's wide open.
-Blood is going to go right through it!
+Blood is going to go right through it, and it is going to get louder!

 So now, does everybody see this question rearing its ugly head?